 - Books that are more than 30 days late at the end of the autumn or spring term, and books that are not returned by the library’s summer closing date, will be marked “lost on loan.”
-Families will receive an invoice for 10 chf, which will help us to replace missing items.
+Families will receive an invoice, which will help us to replace missing items.

 Our school respects the intellectual freedom of its students.
 Students will be guided to age-appropriate materials, but have access to all library books.
 Concerned parents are asked to monitor the materials their child chooses to read.